python/devguide/internals/garbage-collector.rst

 The GC starts with a set of candidate objects it wants to scan.
 In the default build, these "objects to scan" might be all container objects or a smaller subset (or "generation").
-In the free-threaded build, the collector always operates scans all container objects.
+In the free-threaded build, the collector always scans all container objects.

 The objective is to identify all the unreachable objects.
 The collector does this by identifying reachable objects; the remaining objects must be